The first time I used Manual Mode using my DSLR on the 27th of April, 2018

 Here Are The Images With My Own Editing Style After Learning Photoshop

-After two years of trial and errors, I came to realize a few points that I wish I had learned earlier:
+After two years of trial and error, I've come to realize a few essential points that I wish I had learned earlier:

-This image has been displayed in an exhibition.
-I was so happy at the time, but if only I could turn back time, I would have waited to learn Lightroom and Photoshop.
-Nevertheless, it was a happy moment for me.
+This image was displayed in an exhibition, and I was thrilled.
+However, I wish I could turn back time and have waited to learn Lightroom and Photoshop beforehand.
+Still, it was a joyful moment for me.

-Sadly, the cat was run over by a car and passed away a few days later after the photoshoot.
+Sadly, the cat was run over by a car and passed away a few days later.
 RIP.

 Here is a video on how to get a high-resolution filtered Instagram image in less than 1 minute if you don’t know how to colour grade or liked a particular Instagram filter.